synesissoftware/Diagnosticism.Go/README.md

-# diagnosticism.Go
+# Diagnosticism.Go
 Basic diagnostic facilities, for Go

 ## Introduction

-**diagnosticism** provides low-level diagnostics facilities to support library programming.
-The first **diagnosticism** library was a C library with a C++ wrapper.
-There have been several implementations in other languages. **diagnosticism.Go** is the
+**Diagnosticism** provides low-level diagnostics facilities to support library programming.
+The first **Diagnosticism** library was a C library with a C++ wrapper.
+There have been several implementations in other languages. **Diagnosticism.Go** is the
 Go version.

 ## Table of Contents